 Whilst it’s not always easy in a smaller kitchen, there are many fascinating ways that you hide unused appliances and utensils while they are not in use while still making sure they are close to hand when you need them.

 Are you considering remodelling your kitchen?
-With a free design and only a £10 deposit for any project, Ramsbottom Kitchens have been designing and building stunning kitchens for 30 years across the Northwest including Manchester, Bolton, Blackpool, Preston and many more.
+With a free design and only a £10 deposit for any project, Ramsbottom Kitchens have been designing and building stunning kitchens for 30 years across the Northwest.
+We supply fitted kitchens in Manchester, Bolton, Blackpool, Preston and many more.
 Why not visit our 15,000ft Showroom in Bury and talk to our friendly staff for more ideas?